AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 > Archive files from other devices can be similarly imported to your AdGuard VPN for Mac.

-## Exclusions 2.0

-In version 1.2 we have improved Exclusions.
-Now you can not only add websites to Exclusions but also choose among the lists of popular services.
-The lists are divided into eight categories: Social networks, Messengers, Video and Music streaming services, Games, Shopping, Search engines, and Work communication tools.
-Any of these services can be added to Exclusions in one click!
-> This feature is available on all platforms except iOS.

-Also Exclusion list 2.0 can be easily configured.
-If you've added a domain and some of its subdomains, they'll be grouped inside the root one.
-When adding a root domain (example.com) its mask is added too (*.example.com).

-If you've added a service, changed or removed something and now want to recover initial settings, just press *Reset to default* next to the domain — this action will restore any missing domains and tick all checkboxes.

 ## Support

 ![Support screen](https://cdn.adguard.com/public/Adguard/Blog/vpn/release/VPN_for_Mac/support.png)

 The third tab is the *Support* screen.
-Find answers to any questions in the [FAQ](https://adguard-vpn.com/en/welcome.html#faq) or in the [Knowledge base](/intra.md) sections, report a bug if you encounter one, or [discuss AdGuard on any of the platforms](https://adguard.com/en/discuss.html).
+Find answers to any questions in the [FAQ](https://adguard-vpn.com/en/welcome.html#faq) or in the [Knowledge base](/intro.md) sections, report a bug if you encounter one, or [discuss AdGuard on any of the platforms](https://adguard.com/en/discuss.html).
 And feel free to [leave feedback about our product](https://surveys.adguard.com/en/vpn_mac/form.html), we’d appreciate it.

 ## Settings